CADMIUM, THE PSEUDO-MASCULINE MINERAL AND

 Zinc Deficiency.
 This is a common cause for cadmium problems.
 Zinc is extremely protective against cadmium absorption in the intestines and protective against the incorporation of cadmium into many enzymes in the body.

-This is an important reason why zinc is recommended for everyone on their nutritional balancing programs.
+This is an important reason why zinc is recommended for everyone on their development programs.
 Many doctors fail to realize the great need for zinc today - for many, many reasons.
 All nutrition programs and regimens of diet should contain extra zinc for this reason alone, not to mention a half dozen others.

 Zinc deficiency may be due to over a hundred factors.
 Among the most important ones are diets of refined foods, congenital low zinc (born low in zinc), vegetarian diets, and most of all stress from any source.
 Others are eating zinc-deficient food, which includes most of it.
 Organic food is best but is no guarantee.
 Vegetarian and fruitarian types of diets are particularly low in zinc.